whoisbma/Code-2-SP16/week-02/README.md

 ## Week 02:
 ---

-## javascript syntax and objects, basic DOM interaction in p5.js, strings and generative text
+## javascript syntax and objects // strings and generative text

 ##### February 8, 2016